JaredCE/serverless-openapi-documenter/README.md

 ##### `responseHeaders`

 The `responseHeaders` property allows you to define the headers expected in a HTTP Response of the function event.
-This should only contain a description and optionally a schema, which must be a JSON schema (inline, file or externally hosted).
+This should only contain a description and a schema, which must be a JSON schema (inline, file or externally hosted).

 ```yml
 responseHeaders: